Details about our services

 Q: What happens if I have technical issues during a session?

 A: In case of technical difficulties on our end, you will not be charged for the session.
 Technical difficulty on your end- you are still billed for the session.
 Please have a reliable internet connection and up-to-date computer program.
+You may use your phone for video sessions, but a computer is recommended for battery and overheating issues.

 Keep your phone nearby in case of issues.

 Please show up on time for your session (we encourage you to log in a few minutes early and sit in the virtual waiting room).
+If you are more than 10 minutes late we assume you are not coming.

 Q: Locations I can be in and get counseling?